BradyB1/budgeme/backend/README.md

 Follow the link above and select "Get a Gemini API key in Google AI Studio".
 Then Select "Create API Key". once you have your API Key, Navigate to the Backend .env file and create a variable called "GOOGLE_AI_API_KEY=<YourAPIKeyHere>"
 "GOOGLE_AI_API_KEY=<YourAPIKeyHere>"

+### Currently the backend is only functional on deployment tests.
+## For dev work, branch off of deployment-tests not main